pulibrary/bibdata/docs/indexing.md

 Frequency of updates: Once per year.
 The Mudd Manuscript Library - Collections Cordinator will contact the Orangelight tech liaison and request the senior theses to be loaded into the catalog.

-The [orangetheses repository](https://github.com/pulibrary/orangetheses) is used to pull the theses from dspace.

 A thesis record id starts with 'dsp'.
 To search the catalog for all the indexed dspace theses: `https://catalog-alma-qa.princeton.edu/catalog?utf8=%E2%9C%93&search_field=all_fields&q=id%3Adsp*`

 ## Source: Numismatics